CaptainJet/mruby-raylib/README.md

 Also includes a module Raylib::Colors that includes a pre-built color for every color [here](https://www.w3.org/wiki/CSS/Properties/color/keywords).

+## Structure

+All the files are located in the c-files directory.
+I just run single_file.rb to combine structs.c and all the *.c files, besides holder.c, into one file placed in src/mruby_raylib.c
+Enums are read from the raylib_api.json file and recreated in mruby_raylib.rb by the read_json.rb

+It's not great.
+But it works for me, and I understand it.
+If you'd like to help, please edit files inside c-files, not the single file in src.

 ## Notes

 The Following Raylib methods are currently not bound: